zencd/python-package-example/README.md

 # How to develop a Python package

-A reliable file structure and development workflow.
+A reliable file structure and workflow for purposes of Python package development.

 ## File structure